#BigThighTwitter Is The Latest Body Positive Movement

-First came the #ThighGap, the controversial body “trend” that saw people sharing photos of the space between their legs on social media.
-Then, thankfully, came so-called #MermaidThighs, a body-positive alternative for people whose thighs touch (i.e. a lot of us).
+It's pretty clear by now that the idea of having a thigh gap is ridiculous for a majority of women (and men, and people of all other genders).
+Still, having big thighs has often been considered a flaw.

-Now, there’s a new body-positive movement taking over Twitter.
+Now, a new body-positive movement taking over Twitter is celebrating thick thighs – and we're so here for it.
 People are sharing photos of their thighs using the hashtag #BigThighTwitter and, in doing so, are helping to highlight the ridiculous and unrealistic beauty standards still peddled by the mainstream media.

-The photos show people embracing their so-called “big thighs”, instead of hiding them away under unflattering clothing, as women have been pressured to do for decades.
-Sometimes we struggle to fit into our jeans, and that’s ok.
+The photos show people embracing their so-called “big thighs,” instead of hiding them away under unflattering clothing, as women have been pressured to do for decades.

 Advertisement